dotnet/fsharp/scratch/docs/Log.md

             builder.Return(
                 (fun (a,_) ->
                     (fun (NastySideEffectfulNumAndDoubleNum(b, doubleb)) ->
-                        let n = nastySideEffectfulComputation () // N.B.
-This has been duplicated in each alternative, so everything happens as many times as a `yield` occurs in the CE a + doubleb))),
+                        let n = nastySideEffectfulComputation () // This comes _after_ this yield.
+Why is it here?! a + doubleb))),
             aExpr),
         bExpr)